Habib Bank Limited: List of CEOs

-Operations

-HBL generates more than 70% of its income through its loans and advances, investments, and lending to financial institutions.

-Commercial Banking

-As of 2025, HBL has maintained its position as the largest private sector Bank in Pakistan with over 1,728+ branches and 2,300+ ATMs globally, serving 37million+ clients worldwide.
-Commercial banking is the largest division in the company and provides services to consumers and small businesses including, banking, investments, merchant services, and lending products including business loans, mortgages, and debit cards.
-All HBL ATMs are linked to Visa, Mastercard, UnionPay, and to the domestic 1LINK, MNET, and PayPak switches.
-HBL branches also exchange foreign currency, initiate SWIFT and FEDWIRE transfers, and facilitate RAAST real-time money transfer transactions.

-Corporate, Investment and SME Banking

-HBL's "business banking" services cover a wide range of business sizes through their corporate banking group, investment banking franchise, and SME banking and commercial banking services.
-The corporate banking division is based in five cities; Karachi, Lahore, Islamabad, Faisalabad, and Peshawar, and focuses on financing, trade services, project finance, and wholesale banking among other services.
-HBL's investment banking division focuses on project finance, infrastructure advisory, and M&A advisory, and is the largest in Pakistan by debt and equity capital arranged.
+Subsidiaries

-Asset Management and Wealth Management
+HBL Asset Management

-HBL's asset management division, HBL Asset Management Limited (HBL AMC) was incorporated in 2006 and launched its first fund in 2007.
+HBL Asset Management Limited (HBL AMC) was incorporated in 2006 and launched its first fund in 2007.
 In 2016, HBL AMC acquired PICIC Asset Management for PKR 4.1 billion.
 In 2020, HBL received approval from the State Bank of Pakistan to inject PKR 500 million in HBL AMC.
-As of December 2024, HBL AMC had PKR 320 billion (USD 1.3 billion) in assets under management, making it the fourth largest AMC in Pakistan.
+As of December 2024, HBL AMC had PKR 320 billion (US$1.3 billion) in assets under management, making it the fourth largest AMC in Pakistan.

-HBL also offers private wealth management and investment management services to high net-worth individuals through its "HBL Prestige" division, specialising in comprehensive investment services.

 HBL Microfinance Bank

 HBL Microfinance Bank (HBL MfB) was established in 2002 through a structured transformation of the credit and savings section of the Aga Khan Rural Support Programme (AKRSP), an integrated development programme to pioneer the microfinance sector in the country since 1982 in Gilgit-Baltistan and Chitral.
-Currently, HBL has a majority share-holding of 89.38% in HBL MfB.
-HBL MfB specializes in consumer loans including mortgages, solar finance, salary loans, pension loans, and education financing In 2024, HBL announced an equity investment of PKR 6 billion in HBL MfB.
+HBL holds a majority share-holding of 89.38% in HBL MfB.
+In 2024, HBL announced an equity investment of PKR 6 billion in HBL MfB.